CarolineMillan/raytracer_cpp/README.md

 ## Installation and Running the Path Tracer

 ## Example Images

+## Future Plans:
+- proper importance sampling (right now I've just hard coded some photons to fire at specular objects, also for k-NN on globalTree)
+- phong interpolation for meshes

 ## Acknowledgements
 - my lecturer Ken Cameron provided the base code that I worked off for this project, and I've left his comments in